cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Envision.md

 ---

 ## Not working
-The following crash on launch or have other major issues.
+The following crash on launch or have other major issues that prevent the full experience.

 ---

+### ^ Half-Life: Alyx (Proton)
+- Using Proton Experimental.
+- Launch Options: `OXR_VIEWPORT_SCALE_PERCENTAGE=50 %command% -novid -console -vconsole +vr_fidelity_level_auto 0 +vr_fidelity_level 3`
+  - 50% resolution scale, skip intro video, and disable dynamic resolution, the last of which can cause white bars on the sides of vision.
+- Crash on launch.
+Need further investigation; Alyx's ability to avoid crashes has never been consistent on my system.

 ### [Whimsy](https://peopleofwhimsy.itch.io/whimsy) (totally not biased)
 - Unity Player fails to launch, seemingly regardless of the Proton version used.